 Over the last three years, start-ups have raised funding every 15 months.
 As your SaaS company grows in complexity and expectations, you reach a point where manual processes waste time away from analysis, and you struggle to collect and act on your growing range of financial and operating data.
 At this point, you need to build a FinOps Tech Stack that scales and informs the path to IPO.

-At a minimum, a modern billing and accounting system for SaaS, Software, or Technology companies should automate and streamline core financial management functions such as Accounts Receivable, Accounts Payable, and financial close.
+At a minimum, a modern billing and accounting system for SaaS, Software, or Technology companies should automate and streamline core financial management functions such as Accounts Receivable, Accounts Payable, and the financial close.
 But you can hardly fuel your growth and need for accountability and transparency by simply automating the minimum.
 SaaS firms, in particular, have revenue recognition, subscription billing, and SaaS and GAAP investor reporting needs that require specialized functionality in their financial management systems.

 As SaaS organizations continue to shift their customer relationships from transactional to longer-term subscriptions, they attract more customers, create more predictability in revenue, and achieve higher customer lifetime value.
 Subscriptions require new capabilities beyond traditional enterprise resource planning (ERP) that legacy order-based financial systems can’t support.
 Here are 4 reasons why your SaaS business needs a tech stack built for the subscription-based business model.